cjerdonek/molt/README.md

 Since Molt is a development tool, there are no plans to add support for Python 2.6 or earlier.

+It requires a current version of [Pystache](https://github.com/defunkt/pystache) which the installation process should handle automatically.

 Usage
 -----